dashinja/maid-bot/README.md

 After you properly name and type your specific maid bot, it will auto-magically start doing some tasks around the house for you.

-When these tasks finish, you can give Maid-Bot another task set to complete.
+When these tasks finish, you can give Maid Bot another task set to complete.
 She does have a preference on task type however.
 I'll let you figure that out...

-After selecting a task set for Maid-Bot, she'll be busy working - you can't stop her.
+After selecting a task set for Maid Bot, she'll be busy working - you can't stop her.
 Don't bother trying to offer further instruction.
 Just wait it out.

 She'll let you know when she is finished.
 Her buttons let you know too.